The project forms a collaborative team of the following people:

-Aurélio Simango (collaborator) is a researcher and lecturer in Portuguese, Changana (S53, South Africa/Mozambique) and African linguistics and sociolinguistics, associated with the Section of Bantu Languages of the Faculty of Arts and Social Sciences of Eduardo Mondlane University.
-His research activities and interests include language variation and contact, languages and education (planning, politics and practices), bilingual education and Bantu descriptive linguistics.
+Aurélio Simango (collaborator) was a researcher and lecturer in Portuguese, Changana (S53, South Africa/Mozambique) and African linguistics and sociolinguistics, associated with the Section of Bantu Languages of the Faculty of Arts and Social Sciences of Eduardo Mondlane University.
+Sadly, he passed away at the start of 2022, and we will remember his enthusiasm for Changana, language variation and contact, as well as languages and education (planning, politics and practices), bilingual education and Bantu descriptive linguistics.

 Nelsa Nhantumbo (collaborator) is Assistant and Researcher at Universidade Eduardo Mondlane in Maputo, Mozambique, where she teaches on linguistics and Bantu languages.
 She defended her PhD thesis at the same university in 2019 on the phonology and morphology of the verb in Copi.
 Her research activities involve language description, translation and documentation, focusing on Copi (S61) morphology and phonology.